 Given Mark’s breadth of knowledge and experience on the delivery of construction projects, Mark is also a member of the Firm’s Mining, Infrastructure, and Land Development groups, where he assists clients from a wide array of commercial, industrial, and public sector industries.

 In addition to providing advice over the life of his clients’ projects, Mark also maintains a construction litigation practice where he represents clients on the “back-end” of project during dispute resolution.
 Mark is active as both plaintiff’s counsel and defendant’s counsel in construction lien actions, bidding and tendering disputes, bond actions, breach of trust claims, and delay and deficiency claims.
 Mark’s approach to disputes is to identify opportunities for a commercially sensible early resolution, while at the time mapping out the path for his clients to put their best foot forward as plaintiff or defendant.

 Mark acts for clients at all levels of the “construction pyramid.”
 Currently, Mark counts owners from a wide variety of sectors as clients, including some from academia, financial institutions, municipalities, and several TSX listed mining companies.
 Mark is also currently retained by several contractors, subcontractors, material suppliers and he has even counted a few engineering firms as his clients in the past.

 Despite being called in 2012, Mark has been working in the construction law space since 2009 when, during law school, Mark worked with the in-house legal team of a nationally recognized general contractor.

-Prior to attending law school, Mark was a crime analyst with the Royal Canadian Mounted Police, based in North Vancouver, British Columbia.
+Prior to becoming a lawyer, Mark was a crime analyst with the Royal Canadian Mounted Police, based in North Vancouver, British Columbia.